Five brokerages start auto-lender Ally with top rating

-May 20 Eleven of the 19 brokerages, which underwrote Ally Financial Inc's $2.38 billion initial public offering, began coverage of the auto lender's stock on Tuesday, with five of them giving their top rating.
+Eleven of the 19 brokerages, which underwrote Ally Financial Inc's (ALLY.N) $2.38 billion initial public offering, began coverage of the auto lender's stock on Tuesday, with five of them giving their top rating.

 The average price target for the stock is $27.80, with lead underwriters JP Morgan Securities and Morgan Stanley setting the highest price target of $30.